BOARD OF DIRECTORS

-• Act as an ambassador for the Garden to attract new interest in its preservation
+- Acting as an ambassador for the Garden to attract new interest in its growth and development

 Open Fridays, Saturdays, and Sundays.